jimibue/special-spork/GIT_UNDO.md

 ## git reset
+a simple way to throw away few recent commits, it re-writes the commit history, so only use it when your changes are not pushed to the server yet (or when you are 100% sure about what you are doing).

+The git reset command can be used this way (the --hard flag will also clear any pending changes which are not commited yet):

 ## git revert
-If your changes are pushed to the remote repository or you want in general to aviod changing the commit history, then it is better to use revert
+If your changes are pushed to the remote repository or you want in general to avoid changing the commit history, then it is better to use revert